microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 	/**
 	 * Most tools trigger completion request automatically without explicitly
 	 * requesting it using a keyboard shortcut (e.g. Ctrl+Space).
 Typically they
 	 * do so when the user starts to type an identifier.
-For example if the user
+For example, if the user
 	 * types `c` in a JavaScript file code complete will automatically pop up
 	 * present `console` besides others as a completion item.
 Characters that
 	 * make up identifiers don't need to be listed here.
 	 *
 	 * If code complete should automatically be trigger on characters not being
-	 * valid inside an identifier (for example `.` in JavaScript) list them in
+	 * valid inside an identifier (for example, `.` in JavaScript) list them in
 	 * `triggerCharacters`.
 	 */
 	triggerCharacters?: string[];